cindywfeng/SP-app/README.md

 1. Displaying ForeignKey in different Format.
 The Django model was made up of two objects 1.
 Item and 2.
 Routines.
 The "Routine" object had ForeignKeys itemid1-7 from the "Item" object. **_When rendering the ForeignKey value on the front-end, the value would show up as the id of the item instance rather than the name of the item instance._**

-**_Solution_**: **_To solve this, I added a to_representation method that overrides the RelatedField,_** to customize the relational field.
+**_Solution_**: **_To solve this, I used a to_representation method that overrides the RelatedField,_** to customize the relational field.
 Which resulted in rendering the name instead of the id on the front-end.

 ![solution1](torep.png)

 2. Posting a modified message to the user, with Nodemailer.

-**_solution_**: In order to post data from the Django back-end to the NodeJS/Express endpoint, I stringified the fetched "routine" object from the backend.
+**_Solution_**: In order to post data from the Django back-end to the NodeJS/Express endpoint, I stringified the fetched "routine" object from the backend.
 I attempted to modify the fetched object to customize it and make it more readable, however due to that the stringified object was sent to the express server endpoint as a default object in a form, the functions that would modify the object would not run before the POST request was made, hence reading the modified object as "undefined". **_I was only able to overcome it by adding some optional arguments to the stringify method, which made it slightly more readable._**

 ## Future Features